Hyperpat’s HyperDay

 Which is probably not a bad way to come up with a new gadget in the real world.
 Figure out what you need, then worry about the implementation details.
 But it works really well in the world of science fiction, as all those pesky implementation details can be ignored.

-Posted in Books, SF, Science & Engineering, Science fiction and fantasy, science fiction | 1 Comment »
+Posted in Books, Science & Engineering, science fiction, Science fiction and fantasy, SF | 1 Comment »

 Will the Real Science Data Please Stand Up?